salabim/package-embedder/README.md

 - a script
 - a module

-That means that the user of the program or scripy doesn't have to install the packages or it is guaranteed that a specific version of a package is used.
+That means that the user of the program or script doesn't have to install the packages or it is guaranteed that a specific version of a package is used.
-The main purpose of *package embedder* is to distribute programs or packages with dependencies without installing those packages.
+The main purpose of *package embedder* is to make distribution of programs or packages with dependencies possible without installing those packages.

 Embedding a package(s) has some consequences: